Documenting Code

 file in ourdocs

-## Documentation - [Workflows](tagifai/main.md): main workflows. - [tagifai](tagifai/data.md): documentation of functionality. ## MLOps Lessons Learn how to combine machine learning with software engineering to develop, deploy & maintain production ML applications. - Lessons: [https://madewithml.com/](https://madewithml.com/#mlops) - Code: [GokuMohandas/mlops-course](https://github.com/GokuMohandas/mlops-course)
+## Documentation - [madewithml](madewithml/config.md): documentation for functions and classes. ## Course Learn how to combine machine learning with software engineering to design, develop, deploy and iterate on production ML applications. - Lessons: [https://madewithml.com/](https://madewithml.com/#course) - Code: [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML)

 -